andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-I looked up "Virtual Network" in the Azure search bar, and clicked the create button.
-The Vnet would be create by itself when I create the virtual machine, but I decided to make it on my own first (change this).
-Also clicked review+create.
+I then looked up "Virtual Network" in the Azure search bar, and clicked the create button.
+Creating a Vnet before creating the Virtual Machine is unnecessary, but I did it for the sake of experience.
+After entering the correct details I clicked review/create.
 </p>
 <br />